violeta8/Programming-Paradigms/README.md

 This generates the file `hello` containing the Go executable that can be run by simply:

 ```
-$> hello
+$> ./hello
 Hello
 ```

-To build and run you program in one step, use the following command:
+To build and run your program in one step, use the following command:

 ```
 $> go run hello.go
 Hello
 ```

-Unlike `build` the run command does not leave the executable file `hello` behind it once the file has been successfully executed.
+Unlike `build`, the `run` command does _not_ leave the executable file `hello` behind it once the file has been successfully executed.
 Note that the file extension `.go` is specified when building the Go file.

-## Setting up the Editor ##
+## Setting up the Source Code Editor ##

 We shall use the same Atom editor that comes already equipped with syntax highlighting support for Go.